About me

 My training went way beyond quick-fix productivity hacks.
 I learned to use ADHD-informed models to understand how our brains work, and what that means in daily life.

 This work changed how I see myself.
-I’ve learned to trust my instincts, honour my differences, and design ways of working that fit me.
+I’ve learned to better trust my instincts, honour my differences, and design ways of working that fit me.
 It’s the same process I now help my clients explore.

 Coaching only works when it feels safe.
 For me, that means building trust, connection, and a space where you can show up as you are (with some humour along the way).
 I coach with curiosity and compassion, because I know from experience that cookie-cutter ADHD tips might work for a day or even a week.
-But they don’t last.
+But usually, they don’t last.
 What does work is exploring together to find the approaches that fit you and your life.